Interview with David Kong, President and CEO at BWH Hotel Group®. A discussion with Vanguélis Panayotis, CEO MKG Consulting.

 Did you have significant openings despite the current situation?

 Best Western itself actually invested in two projects and we broke ground.
 These two projects are Vib properties.
 It’s an upscale boutique hotel brand.
 We broke ground in Tempe, which is next to Arizona State University as well as in Denver which is an exciting up-and-coming area.
 Both of them are very heavy on the local experience and design centric.
 We are very proud of these projects and that’s why we invested in them directly.

 What’s your ambition for the coming years?
 Do you have development strategy across Europe?

 Europe remains one of our focus areas.
 We already have a strong presence with all our brands.
-We have 18 brands – believe it or not – and a wide variety of options that we provide to hotel owners and developers.
+We have 18 brands and a wide variety of options that we provide to hotel owners and developers.
 I think we have a very good foundation for which to grow.
-We have a good reputation, we have the options, NLP are attractive, and we provide great services.
+We have a good reputation, we have the options, and we provide great services.
 I think they are huge opportunities ahead.
 At the same time, I think it’s going to take a while for Europe to recover because it’s been set back so much.
 But within the next few years I think we should be well enough for recovery.

 Are there any services or products you were working on that you can talk about with us?

 I think we have to be aware of the stage in the life cycle that we are in.
 Every person, every company has a life cycle.
 Back in 2019 when we were hitting on all cylinders, we were thinking about innovation in terms of new products services but in 2020 we saw what happened.
 The bomb fell out and we have been in a survival mode and the life stage that we are in is about conserving, preserving and surviving.
 As we enter 2021, vaccines will be available, so we’re not going to be in the growth mode but it’s in the recovery mode.
 We have what we do.

 What is your prediction for the recovery?
 Will they be any discrepancies between regions?